usc-isi-i2/kgtk/docs/import/import_ntriples.md

 | xml-schema-type | prefix_expansion | "http://www.w3.org/2001/XMLSchema#" |

-`kgtk import_ntriples` may optionally write an updated namespace file.
+`kgtk import-ntriples` may optionally write an updated namespace file.
 This will facilitate converting a series of ntriples files.
 The contents of the file will be the same as was shown fot the end of the converted file in the output file section, above.